New Book! 100 Things I Learned as an Everyday Adventurer

 The idea for the book came when I noticed that not only had I tried a ton of different activities (I’ve been meticulously maintaining a very comprehensive list), but that I had truly learned a lot of things in the process.
 So I figured I might get those things on paper, and be it as a reminder for myself.

-I’m not just sharing lessons alongside heart-wrenching stories and gorgeous pictures and tough grades but also how everything came about and how I got a bit loco in my head—and how one in general can become a bit of an “everyday adventurer.”
+I’m not just sharing lessons alongside heart-wrenching stories and gorgeous pictures and extra-tough grades but also how everything came about and how I got a bit loco in my head—and how one generally can become a bit of an “everyday adventurer.”

 I wrote one half of the book on Google shuttle buses and the other half in Santo Domingo, Dominican Republic.
-And everything else was what kept me in irons then in Quito, Ecuador.
+Everything else kept me in irons then in Quito, Ecuador.

 I wrote 20 more chapters just to kick 20 out after I read the first draft.
 I wanted to have some choice.
 Alas, the 20 chapters that didn’t make it already form a skeleton manuscript for part 2!
 But I’m not Hollywood, and we’re not going to talk about a sequel just yet.

-But, that’s it for now!
+❧ But, that’s it for now!
 I’m seriously exhausted.
 And excited!
 Please check it out!
 100 Things I Learned as an Everyday Adventurer.
-Be nice to me.
-Thank you! ☯
+Be gentle.
+Thank you!